-I touched on selling crafts online briefly in my last post but I thought I would discuss a few individually.
-I believe these online selling sites offer you a great low-cost outlet to sell but ultimately having your own website allows you to develop more of an independent brand.
+I touched on selling crafts online briefly in my last post but I thought I would discuss a few platforms/options individually.
+Third-party platforms provide a great low-cost outlet to sell your handmade crafts online, but ultimately having your own website allows you to develop more of an independent brand.
+There’s always a lot to think about.

 I think Etsy and Folksy are a great way to start a business.
 Like with any online business though you should be driving your own sales by doing marketing and PR.
 Depending on your product some people may buy after discovering you by chance but to build a sustainable business you need to draw buyers in yourself. – Noisette Marketing

-Both these points need to be considered when embarking on online selling as you can’t just set up a website/shop page and orders will come flying in **sigh** if only it was that easy.
+Both these points need to be considered when you embark on selling online you can’t just set up a website/shop page and orders will come flying in **sigh** if only it was that easy!
 It takes time, PR and marketing and a lot of social media to develop a customer base and get your brand name out there.

 Etsy is hard work and trying to get known is one of the major problems.
 I haven’t sold anything on there yet but ever hopeful.
 Etsy seems to like quirky type products and I’m not sure my current range fits in.
 Working on some new products for Etsy. – Caroline Watts Embroidery